 A dose escalation study was conducted in 2006 on healthy volunteers to determine the maximum tolerated dose and safety of a standardized powdered extract of uniformly milled curcumin.

 Healthy volunteers were administered escalating doses from 500 to 12,000 mg.
-The study concluded that the tolerance of curcumin in high single oral doses up to 12000 mg appeared to be ‘excellent’.4
+The study concluded that the tolerance of curcumin in high single oral doses up to 12000 mg appeared to be ‘excellent’.
+One of the many benefits of curcumin.4

 However, this was only a limited study done on a smaller sample size and requires further investigation for conclusive results.